 These are also called surveillance checks which are usually legally required based on the nature of the job.
 For workers who may be exposed to hazardous chemicals or substances, the laws of some countries stipulate that routine checks be conducted to ensure that the health of these individuals has not been compromised.

-Health Checks Before Employment
+Employment Health Checks

 As part of their employment procedures, some companies require new members of staff to be tested to determine their level of fitness for the job.
 This is again done based on the nature of the job or because of the policies of the company.
 The results of the screening will allow the employer to be able to determine whether they will be required to provide additional support in the way of health care services for these employees.